Brand PR: Create and Manage Your Brand Online

 The Buyer Group specializes in brand PR.
 We know how to craft your brand’s presence, monitor a company’s reputation online, forge relationships and create stories that are worth being shared again and again.
 Let our experience go to work for you through a brand PR audit, special branding project, brand PR training or brand PR consulting.

 CEO Lisa Buyer is a brand PR pro and industry thought leader.
-As a speaker and educator, Lisa has been involved in more than 50 conferences, webinars and workshops across the United States, where she’s shared panels with Google, Microsoft and Digg, as well as other thought leaders like Lee Odden, Marty Weintraub, Brett Tabke, Greg Jarboe and Dennis Yu.
-Lisa is also a member of the @ClickZ faculty and Instant eTraining program.
+As a speaker and educator, Lisa has been involved in more than 50 conferences, webinars and workshops across the United States, where she’s shared panels with Google, Microsoft and Digg, as well as other thought leaders like Marty Weintraub, Brett Tabke and Greg Jarboe Lisa is also a member of the @ClickZ faculty and Instant eTraining program.

 Brand PR: The Buyer Group Skill Set